Sunday, July 10, 2011

 It's all I need to get a jump start on Easter decorating and planning!
 (Stay tuned for recipe updates!)

 Love that I don't have to invest in tons of plastic stuff I have to store for holidays.
-By simply adding the color of the season with linens, flowers, and veggies to my Villa collection, I'm good to go!
+By simply adding the color of the season with linens, flowers, and veggies to my dinnerware collection, I'm good to go!

 Tuesday, March 1, 2011